nexusformat/definitions/impatient/NXImpatient.rst

 #.
 A NeXus Raw Data File Hierarchy
 #.
 A NeXus Processed Data File Hierarchy

-There are additional hierarchy variations for multi method instruments and for a general purpose dump structure.
+There are additional hierarchy variations for multi-method instruments and for a general purpose dump structure.
 Documentation for these hierarchy types and be found in the NeXus manual.